quchen/articles/monad_fail.md

 - Although for many `MonadPlus` `fail _ = mzero`, a separate `MonadFail` class should be created.
 A parser might fail with an error message involving positional information, and for STM failure is undefined although it is `MonadPlus`.

-- The case of one data constructor should emit a warning if the data type is defined via `data`: adding another data constructor can make patterns in unrelated modules refutable.
+- The case of one data constructor should emit a warning if the data type is defined via `data` (as opposed to `newtype`): adding another data constructor can make patterns in unrelated modules refutable.

 - Some monads use the pattern matching to force evaluation of the binding, for example lazy/strict `StateT`.
 I'm not sure what exactly the consequences of the above are here; I suspect a strictness annotation or `(>>=)` instead of `do` notation might be sufficient.